danyel-ii/cubeless_/contracts/DEPLOYMENT_SEPOLIA.md

 - `mint` is payable.
 - No on-chain mint price is enforced; `msg.value` is split according to the royalty policy.
+- If any royalty receiver reverts, the mint reverts (no partial transfers).

 ## Gating Rules